rht-labs/lodestar-status/README.md

 See [the deployment README](deployment/README.md) for details on how to spin up a deployment for developing on OpenShift.

+### Development Application Port

+Please note the when running application locally on your computer using the `dev` profile, the default port it set to `8082`.
+This is to prevent port conflicts with the other LodeStar applications if all are running locally.

+Current Default Ports:
+- `Git API` - 8080
+- `Backend` - 8081
+- `Status`  - 8082

 ### Running the Application

 You can run your application using Quarkus using: